Rohitb0304/EduScan-Anayser/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.
 ```

-This `README.md` file provides detailed instructions for setting up and running the project, including prerequisites, installation steps, and troubleshooting tips.
-The `requirements.txt` file lists all necessary dependencies for the project.
+You can copy and paste the above content directly into your `README.md` file.
+It includes all necessary installation instructions for Windows, macOS, and Linux, formatted correctly for ease of use.